BryanEAtherton/Azure-Virtual-Machine/README.md

 <img src="https://i.imgur.com/TEEgHIo.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-5. Fill out the appropiate fields and select an OS for the VM
+5. Fill out the appropriate fields and select an OS for the VM.

-6. Continue by selecting the size of the cpu you want and assign the VM a username and password
+6. Select the size of the CPU you want and assign the VM a username and password.
 </p>
 <br />